neuralmagic/sparseml/docs/source/quicktour.md

 ### Keras Optimization

-The Keras optimization libraries are located under the `sparseml.keras.optim` package.
+The Keras sparsification libraries are located under the `sparseml.keras.optim` package.
-Inside are APIs designed to make model optimization as easy as possible by integrating seamlessly into Keras training pipelines.
+Inside are APIs designed to make model sparsification as easy as possible by integrating seamlessly into Keras training pipelines.

 The integration is done using the `ScheduledModifierManager` class which can be created from a recipe file.
-This class handles modifying the Keras objects for the desired optimizations using the `modify` method.
+This class handles modifying the Keras objects for the desired algorithms using the `modify` method.
 The edited model, optimizer, and any callbacks necessary to modify the training process are returned.
 The model and optimizer can be used normally and the callbacks must be passed into the `fit` or `fit_generator` function.
 If using `train_on_batch`, the callbacks must be invoked after each call.